cpq/bare-metal-programming-guide/README.md

 - Enable the peripheral, receive and transmit via the CR1 register

 We already know how to set a GPIO pin into a specific mode.
-If a pin is in the AF mode, we also need to specify the "function number", i.e. which exactly peripheral takes control.
+If a pin is in the AF mode, we also need to specify the "function number", i.e. which exact peripheral takes control.
 This can be done via the "alternate function register", `AFR`, of the GPIO peripheral.
 Reading the AFR register description in the datasheet, we can see that the AF number occupies 4 bits, thus the whole setup for 16 pins occupies 2 registers.
-If a p

 ```c
 static inline void gpio_set_af(uint16_t pin, uint8_t af_num) {